nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![EditCommandInitial.png](images/EditCommandInitial.png)
 <i> Before edit command</i>

+Outcome:
-Outcome: Student's name changed to "Alex Yap", along with the following details: Telegram handle as "@AlexYap", Mastery Check date as 2022-11-06, consultation date as 2022-10-10, and tags as "Experienced coder" and "Intern".
+1. Student's name changed to "Alex Yap", along with the following details: Telegram handle as "@AlexYap", Mastery Check date as 2022-11-06, consultation date as 2022-10-10, and tags as "Experienced coder" and "Intern".
+2. The *Result Display* will show a success message.

 ![EditCommandOutcome.png](images/EditCommandOutcome.png)
 <i> Outcome of edit command</i>